maoosi/prisma-appsync/docs/demo/post.md

 Multiple Posts queries can take four inputs:

--   `where`: `PostWhereInput` An optional object type to filter the content based on a nested set of criteria.
+-   `where`: `PostWhereFilterInput` An optional object type to filter the content based on a nested set of criteria.
 -   `orderBy`: `PostOrderByInput` An optional object type to select which field(s) and order to sort the records on.
 Sorting can be in ascending order `ASC` or descending order `DESC`.
 -   `skip`: `Int` An optional number that specifies how many of the returned objects in the list should be skipped.
 -   `take`: `Int` An optional number that specifies how many objects should be returned in the list.